St Helena, Atlantic

 , South Africa

 , and take the boat from there.
 That takes considerably less time than the long sailing from the British homeland used to (that took over two weeks), but still something like four or five days.
-There are also various organized package schedules on offer that include use the RMS Helena and some time on the island, some with a focus on particular themes (history, bird-watching, star gazing …).
+There are also various organized package schedules on offer that include use of the RMS Helena and some time on the island, some with a focus on particular themes (history, bird-watching, star gazing …).
 Once the new airport is finished, this old-fashioned way of travel to the island is likely to be discontinued.
 In a way that will be a shame.
 On the other hand it will make it much easier to get to this intriguing destination.
 For now, the voyages scheduled on the ship's official website go as far as summer 2016.
 So if you want to experience this special sea trip, get planning soon.
+[UPDATE: the ship's services have now been discontinued!]

 Predictably, it's not a particularly cheap destination, but not necessarily as totally unaffordable as one might think: in budget accommodation on board (in multi-berth inside cabins) on the HMS St Helena prices start at ca. 400GBP, in better cabin classes prices go up steeply, up to nearly 2000 GBP.
 That's per person for the return journey inclusive of full-board service (excluding drinks), but expenses for time spent on St Helena, as well as flights to/from Cape Town and extra expenses in that city come on top.
 Themed packages that include all kinds of activities and expert guides naturally don't come cheap either.